hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 #### Within page and inline Alerts

-Use [Standalone Link](/components/link/standalone) when an action takes the user to a new destination (URL).
+Use a [Standalone Link](/components/link/standalone) when an action takes the user to a new destination (URL).

 We recommend using the `secondary` Standalone Link to maintain visual hierarchy and avoid competing prominence when used with the `secondary` Button.